AtomicReact/AtomicReact/docs/Atom.md

     └── css    <<<---
 ```

-Inside `AtomicDir/css` will be all of Atom's style.
-It's recommended that each Atom's style stay within a single file.
-When AtomicReact bundle the styles, it just joins all css files into one.
+Inside `AtomicDir/css` will be all of the Atom's style.
+It's recommended that each Atom's style stays within a single file.
+When AtomicReact bundles the styles, it just joins all css files into one.

 In order to style an Atom we just **code a normal CSS with selectors** using `data-atomic-key`, `data-atomic-nucleus` and `data-atomic-sub` attributes.
 See the example below: